-One of the most important aspects of Follicular Unit Hair Transplantation is stereo-microscopic dissection.
+One of the most important aspects of FUT hair transplant surgery is stereo-microscopic dissection.
 This allows follicular units to be isolated from the donor strip without being broken up or damaged.
 During graft dissection, it is critical that the whole follicular unit is kept intact as this will maximize its growth.
 Intact follicular units will also give the most fullness to the hair restoration, as they contain the full, natural complement of 1-4 hairs.
 Read more about Graft Dissection »

-There are a variety of solutions that grafts can be stored in during the hair transplant procedure to maintain their viability and insure maximum growth.
+There are a variety of solutions in which grafts can be stored during surgery in order to maintain their viability and ensure maximum growth.
 Our understanding of the ideal holding solution continues to evolve.
 In our practice, we are currently using HypoThermosol.
 Read more about the Holding Solution we use at Bernstein Medical – Center for Hair Restoration. »

-Recipient sites are the tiny slits or holes that the hair transplant surgeon makes in the patient’s scalp, where the follicular unit grafts are placed during a hair transplant procedure.
-At Bernstein Medical, the recipient sites in all of our hair transplants are made using lateral slits (also called coronal or horizontal slits).
+Recipient sites are the tiny slits or holes that the surgeon makes in the patient’s scalp, where the follicular unit grafts are placed during a hair restoration procedure.
+At Bernstein Medical, recipient sites are made using lateral slits (also called coronal or horizontal slits).
 Lateral slits have the advantage of orienting the hair within the follicular unit to match the way it grows in nature.
-This gives the hair transplant surgeon the highest degree of control over the direction and angle in which the transplanted hairs will ultimately grow.
+This gives the surgeon the highest degree of control over the direction and angle in which the transplanted hairs will ultimately grow.
 Read more about Recipient Sites »

 The donor area is the area of the scalp (generally the back and sides) where hair-bearing skin is removed during a surgical hair restoration procedure.
-For hair transplants to be effective, the hair in this area must be permanent (i.e. not subject to the effects of DHT).
+For a transplant to be effective, the hair in this area must be permanent (i.e. not subject to the effects of DHT).

-Dr. Bernstein’s lecture on Follicular Unit Transplantation (FUT) includes an historical review of hair transplant techniques, from the out-dated “plugs” and “cornrows” to the current, refined FUT procedure.
+Dr. Bernstein’s lecture on Follicular Unit Transplantation includes an historical review of hair restoration techniques, from the out-dated “plugs” and “cornrows” to the current, refined FUT hair transplant procedure.
 Watch the FUT lecture, narrated by Dr. Bernstein to see images of surgical tools, illustrations of the newest techniques, and before and after patient photos »

 Brief History of Follicular Unit Transplantation